waneya/Deceptive-Reinforcement-Learning-Policy-Gradient/README.md

 ![](https://github.com/waneya/DRL-Policy-Gradient/blob/master/drl/PP/gif/Older/Stochastic%20Path%20Generation.gif)

+In this research project, we discuss how policy-gradients can be used to achieve deception in path planning.
+The project link of our work can be found here.

 # Research Credits

 ​Y. Yang, Z. Liu, P. Masters and T. Miller, “Deceptive Reinforcement Learning for Preserving the Privacy of Reward Functions,” 2019.